Hey there – keywords? Are you out there?

 With that said, the goal is not simply getting people to visit your website, but more so to attract the right kind of eyes and ears with perfectly targeted keywords.

 Why should keyword discovery be on every marketer’s to-do list?

 Confession time: We’re all still seriously hooked on Google.
 The search engine giant is the first place any of us go when we need an answer.
-That’s why Google search is the source of nearly half of internal referral traffic.
+That’s why Google search is the source of just about half of internal referral traffic.

 When we type in a search query, we expect to find our answer on the first page of results.
 How does your brand earn such high standing?
 Keywords, of course.

 Keyword discovery helps you identify the words or phrases that you can effectively sprinkle into your blogs, landing pages and other digital content.
 With any luck, your site will rank high enough for viewers to choose you before they get to your competitors.

 Some keywords feel like no-brainers for brands.
 For instance, a bagel shop will certainly want to use the word “bagel” in its online marketing efforts.
 However, despite being a popular search term, “bagel” has way too high of a search volume for the average mom-and-pop bagel shop to have any chance of competing for a page 1 ranking position.
 It’s the more specific phrases with fewer daily search counts that can be easier to rank for – such as “gluten-free bagels near me” or “local bagel shops.”

 Head terms – like “bagel” – have high search volumes, high ranking competition, low converting traffic and multiple search intents.
 By contrast, long-tail keywords are low in search volume and ranking competition, and have a more precise search intent.